FloeRey/word-trainer/README.md

 ## Description

-This project is in development mode and may still contain some bugs.
 This app allows you to define words and learn them in different languages.

 ## Config
 In config.ts, you can configure the available languages.